Evinrude E-TEC Multi Fuel Outboard

 An Evinrude ETEC Multi Fuel Outboard Will Burn Just About Anything You Can Pour Down Its Throat

 Evinrude's multi fuel outboards are giving us a tantalizing glimpse into the future.
 The Wisconsin-based company builds direct injected two-strokes with EFI mapping programmed to burn diesel, jet fuel ( JP-4, JP-5, JP-8 Jet-A and Jet-B), kerosene, or bio diesel as well as common gasoline.
-Fuel selection is no more complicated the flip of the switch.
+Fuel selection is no more complicated than the flip of the switch.

 Multi Fuel Engine (MFE) technology allows the U.S. military to transport